 I have been dreaming of faraway lands.
 Sometimes it helps to pick a country and go there, only if it’s just for dinner.
-This fragrant warm dish is seasoned with Madras Curry, named after the old city of Madras in Southern India, now known as Chennai.
+This fragrant and warm recipe for Roasted Indian Cauliflower with Chickpeas and Caramelized Tofu is seasoned with Madras Curry, named after the old city of Madras in Southern India, now known as Chennai.
 Madras Curry is a blend of spices and chillies, and like all curry, varies greatly from region to region.
 In this dish, the cauliflower, is roasted until golden and crispy, and the chickpeas add a toothsome snap.
-The carmelized tofu rounds out the dish out with lovely texture and adds a hint of sweetness.
-If you are leery about tofu, this easy recipe would be a good one to try for its great texture and flavor.
+The carmelized tofu rounds out the dish, making it a meal, while giving it lovely texture and a hint of sweetness.
+If you are leery about tofu, this would be a good one to try for its great texture and flavor.
 The aromatic earthy spices of Madras Curry take you far away.

 Have this on its own as hearty vegan main dish, or over greens for a hearty salad.